discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 ```

 ::: tip
-You might be wondering why the type is `opus` and not `webm/opus` or `ogg/opus`. discord.js allows us to play Opus streams **without a container** operating in object-mode (i.e., each item pushed to the stream is a distinct Opus packet). `ytdl-core-discord` provides this type of stream, and so we must specify `opus` as the type.
+You might be wondering why the type is `opus` and not `webm/opus` or `ogg/opus`. discord.js allows us to play Opus streams **without a container** operating in object-mode (i.e., each item pushed to the stream is a distinct Opus packet). `ytdl-core-discord` provides this type of stream, and so you must specify `opus` as the type.
 :::

 ### Using `highWaterMark`